Don’t be a victim of cybercrime

+CryptoLocker is a cybercrime virus that locks users out of their systems until a ransom is paid.
 Although the original CryptoLocker virus is now detected by most up-to-date anti-virus software, there are many variants of the virus created every day.
-Unfortunately, as these are all slightly different to the original threat, these often slip through security software undetected.
+Unfortunately, as these are all slightly different to the original cybercrime threat, these often slip through security software undetected.

 What are the threats to businesses?